EMIS-2017: European MSM Internet Survey

-Background: Sigma @ LSHTM and a range of partners has been funded as part of the European Commission Health Programme 2014-2020 to deliver evidence about the sexual health of gay men, bisexual men and other MSM across Europe.
-Called ESTICOM (European Surveys and Trainings to Improve MSM Community Health) the partnership will deliver on three inter-linked projects over three years from August 2016 to August 2019.
+Background: Sigma @ LSHTM and a range of partners were funded as part of the European Commission Health Programme 2014-2020 to deliver evidence about the sexual health of gay men, bisexual men and other MSM across Europe.
+Called ESTICOM (European Surveys and Trainings to Improve MSM Community Health) the partnership delivered on three inter-linked projects over three years from August 2016 to August 2019.

 - A pan-European online survey about knowledge, attitudes, practices and training needs of community health workers (CHW) who provide health-related services and support for MSM in EU countries (European Community Health Worker Online Survey – ECHOES).